Shopify/shopify-api-js/docs/migrating-to-v6.md

    </div>

-1. `Shopify.Webhooks.Registry.getHandler` is now `shopify.webhooks.getHttpHandler`, and simply returns the handler function for the given topic.
+1. `Shopify.Webhooks.Registry.getHandler` is now `shopify.webhooks.getHandlers`, and returns all handler configurations for that topic.
    <div>Before

    ```ts